MoserMichael/myenv/README.md

 2) for each container in the pod template:
      - show the container definition from the template
      - show the log for that container as part of the pod

-is supposed to help with debugging pod problems
+3) if -p is missing then it displays log/info on all pods in the namespace is supposed to help with debugging pod problems

 ```